 While sciatica can be very painful, it is rare that permanent nerve damage (tissue damage) will result.
 Most of the pain results from inflammation and will get better within two weeks to a few months.
 Also, because the spinal cord is not present in the lower (lumbar) spine, a herniated disc in this area of the anatomy does not present a danger of paralysis.

 Most cases of sciatica will get better with time and conservative care.
 However, some sciatica symptoms may indicate a potentially serious injury to the nerve:

 Sciatica is a symptom and not a diagnosis.
 The term literally means that a patient has pain down the leg from compression on the sciatic nerve.
 The diagnosis is what is causing the compression (such as a disc herniation or spinal stenosis).
 The vast majority of sciatic episodes heal themselves within 6 to 12 weeks.
 If it doesn’t get better on its own, various treatment options can be considered.
-Contact our pain clinic today for treatment.
+Contact our pain clinic in Chicago today for treatment.